-Practicum IV 0.5 unit Prerequisite(s): completion of 15.0 units of university credit including PSYC 2222 and CHYS 3352 and all specific prerequisites for placements as noted for CHYS 3352 and admission to the Bachelor of Arts (Child and Youth Study) This practicum provides an opportunity for students to gain experience in a wide range of services for children, youth and families related to their interests and future goals.
+Practicum IV 0.5 units of university credit including PSYC 2222 and CHYS 3352 and all specific prerequisites for placements as noted for CHYS 3352 and admission to the Bachelor of Arts (Child and Youth Study) This practicum provides an opportunity for students to gain experience in a wide range of services for children, youth and families related to their interests and future goals.
 Requirements of each placement are developed individually with the placement and supervisor.
 Placements are completed on Tuesdays and Thursdays.
 Note: Students may not enrol in any other daytime courses on these days.